jvarah/ME210-final-project/final-report/final-report.md

 6: Chassis Side Support

 All project members were also members of “Stanford Archery” at the time.
-To show off their club spirt and to add some pizzazz to their design, the Stanford Archery logo was cut into each of the chassis’s side supports.
+To show off their club spirit and to add some pizzazz to their design, the Stanford Archery logo was cut into each of the chassis’s side supports.

 ![Chassis Side Support](chassis-sideSupport.png)